KhitrovMaksim/nest-winston-logger/README.md

 # NestJS.
-Logging with Winston with JSON format
+Logging with Winston in JSON format
 ## With new project
 #### 1. Create new project
 ```shell